NHV33/NoBSQR.js/README.md

 * Safari
 * Andriod

-noBSqr is based on Vanilla QR by Chuck Fairy, which is based on a port of a java qr code library that he could no longer find.
+NoBSQR is based on Vanilla QR by Chuck Fairy, which is based on a port of a java qr code library that he could no longer find.
 Legend says he is still searching for it to this very day.

 ## Live Demos